Using NIST Cybersecurity Framework to Assess Vendor Security

 To accomplish this, you need to know company details such as ownership specifics, company size, products offered, and headquarters location.
-You need to understand the company’s financial position, or more specifically, are they financially stable enough to fulfill their obligations for the foreseeable future.
+You need to understand the company’s financial position.
+More specifically, you need to know if they are financially stable enough to fulfill their obligations for the foreseeable future.
 You need to know if the vendor will do what they promise.
 You also need to know how well the vendor is going to protect your data.

 Ultimately, you as the person responsible for assessing vendor due diligence, must understand the vendor’s cybersecurity posture.
-So how do you find that out?
-You can ask for an audit of their security controls, which typically comes back in the form of a Service Organization Controls (SOC) report.
+So, how do you find that out?
+You can ask for an ISO compliance audit, NIST audit, or any of their security controls, which typically comes back in the form of a Service Organization Controls (SOC) report.
 There are several types, but the two most common and important are: SOC 1 Type 2 that reports on the design and effectiveness of internal controls over financial reporting (following the SSAE 16/18 standard); and SOC 2 Type 2 that reports on the design and effectiveness of trust service principles such as security, confidentiality, and availability.

 Not that you have a choice, but in most cases the SOC 2 Type 2 is the best report for assessing Cybersecurity.
 The SOC 1 report, however, is the most common for reasons that would take too long to explain.